SAP-samples/abap-cheat-sheets/07_String_Processing.md

 IF sy-subrc = 0.
 "If there is an occurrence, sy-subrc is set to 0.
  ...
 "Some action
 ENDIF.

+"Addition SUBSTRING is optional; same as above
 FIND SUBSTRING `abc` IN s1.

-"Addition SUBSTRING is optional
+"Case-insensitive search; same as above
 FIND `aBC` IN s1 IGNORING CASE.

-"Case-insensitive search
+"Case-sensitive search; here, sy-subrc is 4 since `aBC` is not found FIND `aBC` IN s1 RESPECTING CASE.

-"MATCH additions can be specified individually or combined FIND ALL OCCURRENCES OF `abc` IN s1
+"MATCH additions can be specified individually or combined "All occurrences
+FIND ALL OCCURRENCES OF `abc` IN s1
-  MATCH COUNT DATA(fcnt)  "2 (number of occurrences) MATCH OFFSET DATA(foff) "12 (offset of last occurrence) MATCH LENGTH DATA(flen).
-"3 (length of last occurrence)
+  MATCH COUNT DATA(fcnt).
+"2 (number of occurrences)

 "Finding the first occurrence
-FIND FIRST OCCURRENCE OF `abc` IN s1 MATCH OFFSET foff.
-"0
+FIND FIRST OCCURRENCE OF `abc` IN s1
+  MATCH OFFSET DATA(foff)  "0
+  MATCH LENGTH DATA(flen).
+"3

+"All occurrences
+FIND ALL OCCURRENCES OF `abc` IN s1
+  MATCH COUNT DATA(fcnt2)  "2 (number of occurrences) MATCH OFFSET DATA(foff2) "12 (Note: offset of last occurrence only) MATCH LENGTH DATA(flen2).
+"3 (Note: length of last occurrence only)

-"Returning all of these pieces of information in a table for all occurrences FIND ALL OCCURRENCES OF `abc` IN s1 RESULTS DATA(fres).
+"Returning offset/length information in a table for all occurrences "The internal table following the RESULTS keyword includes more information "as shown further down.
+FIND ALL OCCURRENCES OF `abc` IN s1 RESULTS DATA(fres).

 "Restricting the search area (OFFSET/LENGTH can be specified individually) FIND `abc` IN SECTION OFFSET 4 LENGTH 11 OF s1
   MATCH OFFSET foff.
 "12

+"Searching in internal tables; search results are returned in an internal table.
+"Here, the search is case-sensitive.
-"Searching in internal tables; search results are returned in an internal table DATA(str_table) = VALUE string_table( ( `ZxZ` ) ( `yZ` ) ( `Zz` ) ).
+DATA(str_table) = VALUE string_table( ( `ZxZ` ) ( `yZ` ) ( `Zz` ) ).

 FIND ALL OCCURRENCES OF `Z` IN TABLE str_table RESULTS